Kotlin/dokka/docs/topics/dokka-migration.md

 DGP seamlessly processes both Kotlin's KDoc comments and Java's Javadoc comments to extract information and create structured documentation in [HTML or Javadoc](#select-documentation-output-format) format.

-Starting with Dokka 2.0.0, you can try the Dokka Gradle plugin v2, the new version of DGP.
-With Dokka 2.0.0, you can use the Dokka Gradle plugin either in v1 or v2 modes.

-DGP v2 introduces significant improvements to DGP, aligning more closely with Gradle best practices:
+The Dokka Gradle plugin v2 mode is enabled by default and aligns with Gradle best practices:

 * Adopts Gradle types, which leads to better performance.
 * Uses an intuitive top-level DSL configuration instead of a low-level task-based setup, which simplifies the build scripts and their readability.